TheEngageGroup/DMAWDOCS/README.md

       n.
 Add multiple speakers by clicking "Add More" and repeating steps 7g-7m.

       o.
-Add the sponsor's image url here. **Use a gif or png file in order to keep the transparent background.*
+Add the sponsor's image url here. **Use a .gif or .png file in order to keep the transparent background.*

       p.
 Add the url for the sponsor's website here.